 Upon completion of the Individual Planning Activity period, PRDOH will conduct a final review of the Individual Municipal Plans.
-Within that time, the Individual Municipal Review period will be executed and specific work relating to Regional Municipal Planning Activities may begin.
-Regional Municipal planning-specific activities will last for an additional twelve fifteen (152) months.
-PRDOH may extend that period based on pre-approved specific planning analysis that an Individual Municipal Plan or a Regional Municipal Plan may require.
-All program activities, including final reporting and closeout, must be concluded within thirty-four fourty (4034) months from the execution of the Subrecipient Agreement.
+Within that time, the Individual Municipal Review period will be executed and specific work relating to Individual Specialized Planning Analysis or Regional Municipal Planning Activities may begin.
+All Individual Municipal Planning activities program activities, including final reporting and closeout, must be concluded within thirty-six (36) months from the execution of the SRA and subject to erup to the end term of CDBG-DR funds availability.